-- Dealing with children who are in the back seat
+- Dealing with children who are in the backseat

-- Drunk Driving: Even a relatively small amount of alcohol can impair a person’s ability to concentrate, make sound judgments, and react quickly to unexpected situations.
+Even a relatively small amount of alcohol can impair a person’s ability to concentrate, make sound judgments, and react quickly to unexpected situations.
 In 2016, close to 10,500 people lost their lives in drunk driving accidents in the United States.
 Far too many motorists continue to get behind the wheel after consuming too much alcohol.

 Check yourself first to determine whether you have any serious injuries.
 If you are unable to move, or you suffered a head or neck injury, wait for emergency personnel to arrive.
 If you are able, check to see if the other passengers in your vehicle or the other motorists involved are hurt.
 If staying where you are puts you in danger of being hit by an oncoming vehicle, try to move to safety.
 If your vehicle is safe to drive, move it to the side of the road, particularly if leaving it in the road causes a hazard.
 If it is unsafe to move, leave it where it is and get to a safe spot.

-- Call 911.
-This is crucial, regardless of how serious the accident may be.
-Dispatch will send an officer to the accident scene, where they will document the scene and fill out an accident report.
-If there are injuries, an ambulance will also be sent to the scene and transport injured victims to the closest emergency room.
+Calling 911 is crucial, regardless of how serious the accident may be.
+Dispatch will send an officer to the accident scene, where he or she will document the scene and fill out an accident report.
+If there are injuries, an ambulance will also be sent to the scene to transport injured victims to the closest emergency room.
 You can obtain a copy of the accident report to send to your insurance company when you begin the claims process.
 Make sure that you exchange the following information with the other motorists involved in the accident:

 - Contact information